broadinstitute/dsp-appsec-sphinx-kb-archived/source/index.rst

 DSP Security Knowledgebase
 ==========================

-The security knowledgebase aims to provide resources to help developers in pre-development and post-development phases in creating applications that are secure by design.
+The security knowledgebase aims to provide resources to help developers in creating secure-by-default applications.

 For any questions or assistance reach out via the `DevSecOps Slack Channel <https://broadinstitute.slack.com/messages/CABML2U9G>`__